dorna-robotics/dorna2-python/README.md

 robot = dorna()

-# use the ws url to connect to the robot
+# use the robot WebSocket URL to connect to the robot
 robot.connect("ws://dorna:443")

 # helper function for jmove